openharmony/docs/en/application-dev/reference/apis/js-apis-ability-particleAbility.md

 Observe the following when using this API:
  - To access a DataAbility of another application, the target application must be configured with associated startup (**AssociateWakeUp** set to **true**).
  - If an application running in the background needs to call this API to access a DataAbility, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.
+(Applications developed using the SDK of API version 8 or earlier are not restricted by this restriction when accessing the DataAbility.)
  - If **visible** of the target ability is **false** in cross-application scenarios, the caller must have the **ohos.permission.START_INVISIBLE_ABILITY** permission.
  - For details about the startup rules for the components in the FA model, see [Component Startup Rules (FA Model)](../../application-models/component-startup-rules-fa.md).